bajnax/Thesis/README.md

 # Thesis
-Android app, which reads sensors' (Grove temperature sensor v1.2 + MQ-135 gas sensor) data from the BLE shield by RedBearLab, which is mounted on Arduino Uno.
+Android app that reads sensors' (Grove temperature sensor v1.2 + MQ-135 gas sensor) data from the BLE shield by RedBearLab, which is mounted on Arduino Uno.
 The measurements can be exchanged with 'SaMi' cloud service of Savonia UAS.

 Current implementation: